jakoborel/databricks-medallion-sql/README.md

 - Git-based source control and deployment

 All transformations are written in SQL and executed as warehouse-backed job tasks.
+This project demonstrates how to build a production-style analytics pipeline for stable deployment and tracked changes.

 ## Architecture